Have you been thinking about starting a blog?

 Promote your blog and every post you publish on it…

-8 – Submit your blog’s base URL or sitemap to Google to coax them into sending their bots to crawl the pages of your blog and add them to their search index.
+8 – Submit your blog’s sitemap to Google so they can your blog posts and pages to their search index.

 10 – Without spamming or appearing pushy and obnoxious, share your blog’s URL anywhere and everywhere you can.